-Join Team 1 of the Leadership Northshore Class of 2018 for an evening of food, drink, and laughter as you watch teams raise money for a local charity of their choice.
+A project of Leadership Northshore Class of 2018, guests enjoy an evening of food, drink, and laughter as you watch teams raise money for a local charity of their choice.

 Tickets are $15 and are now available on the Northshore Game Night for Charity website.
 The admission fee includes dinner, and a cash bar will be available.
 All net proceeds will benefit local non-profit organizations as designated by the teams.
 In the event of cancellation, proceeds will go to James Storehouse of Louisiana, which benefits children in the foster care system.